felixlu/awesome-stars/topics.md

 ## ai

+- [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly WebUI for LLMs (Formerly Ollama WebUI)
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
-- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design ChatGPT/LLMs UI/Chat Framework.
-Supports speech-synthesis, multi-modal, and extensible plugin system.
-One-click FREE deployment of your private ChatGPT/Gemi
+- [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design LLMs/AI chat framework.
+Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Perplexity / Bedrock / Azure / Mistral / Ollama ), Multi-Modals (Vision/TT
 - [gngpp/ninja](https://github.com/gngpp/ninja) - Reverse engineered ChatGPT proxy
 - [facefusion/facefusion](https://github.com/facefusion/facefusion) - Next generation face swapper and enhancer
 - [YaoApp/yao](https://github.com/YaoApp/yao) - :rocket: A performance app engine to create web services and applications in minutes.Suitable for AI, IoT, Industrial Internet, Connected Vehicles, DevOps, Energy, Finance and many other use-cases.